PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experiments

-\boldparagraph{Metrics} To evaluate \textbf{3D scene generation}, we compute Precision (Prec.) \citep{Kynkaanniemi2019NeurIPS}, Recall (Rec.) \citep{Kynkaanniemi2019NeurIPS}, Fréchet Inception Distance (FID) \citep{Heusel2017NeurIPS}, and Inception Score (IS) \citep{Salimans2016NeurIPS} metrics, which together quantify fidelity and diversity.
-Following prior work \citep{Paschalidou2021NEURIPS, Tang2024CVPR}, we render both reference and generated 3D scene layouts into \( 256^{2} \) semantic maps through top-down orthographic projections.
-As a standard practice \citep{Ho2020NeurIPS, Dhariwal2021NeurIPS, Karras2019CVPR, Karras2021NeurIPS}, we use the training set as reference and generate an equally sized batch of synthetic images using 250 DDPM sampling steps without classifier-free guidance.
-We found Prec. and Rec. to be highly sensitive to factors such as the batch size, the reference samples diversity, and the neighborhood size used for manifold estimation.
-To address this, we introduce a sampling strategy that enforces a minimum distance threshold between neighboring reference frames.
-All reported values are computed using a \( 10m \) threshold and a neighborhood size of \( k=3 \).
-Additional evaluation setup details and variations are provided in the supplementary material.
+\boldparagraph{Metrics} We evaluate \textbf{3D scene generation} using Precision (Prec.)~\cite{Kynkaanniemi2019NeurIPS}, Recall (Rec.)~\cite{Kynkaanniemi2019NeurIPS}, Fréchet Inception Distance (FID)~\cite{Heusel2017NeurIPS}, and Inception Score (IS)~\cite{Salimans2016NeurIPS}, measuring fidelity and diversity.
+Following~\cite{Paschalidou2021NEURIPS, Tang2024CVPR}, both the reference and generated 3D scenes are rendered into \( 256^{2} \) top-down semantic maps.
+As standard practice~\cite{Ho2020NeurIPS, Dhariwal2021NeurIPS, Karras2019CVPR, Karras2021NeurIPS}, we use the training set for reference and generate an equal number of outputs using 250 DDPM sampling steps.
+For PrITTI, we balance the conditioning labels by sampling an equal number of scenes per class (low, medium, and high) without classifier-free guidance, while all baseline methods are unconditional.
+We found Prec. and Rec. to be sensitive to factors such as the evaluation sample size, the diversity of reference scenes, and the neighborhood size used for manifold estimation.
+In practice, we select 1K reference samples that are maximally spaced apart and use a neighborhood size of \( k=3 \).
+Additional evaluation settings and results are provided in the supplementary material.

-\boldparagraph{Results} As shown in \tabref{tab:generative}, PrITTI significantly outperforms SemCity across all generative metrics, including a 64.8\% relative reduction in FID and notably higher Prec.
-(0.4532 vs. 0.0288) and Rec.
-(0.4360 vs. 0.0472).
-Additionally, we include results for larger model variants, DiT-L and DiT-XL, all trained under the same configuration and compute budget.
-Scaling from DiT-B to DiT-L yields notable improvements, while DiT-L and DiT-XL perform comparably.
-Mean generation time per sample is measured over 100 samples for all models using the same number of timesteps.
-PrITTI's superior quality and diversity are also evident in \figref{fig:03_generation}, where it generates well-shaped, clearly separated objects, while SemCity often produces indistinct object boundaries and irregular shapes.
-Unlike SemCity, PrITTI enables controllable generation, such as adjusting the vegetation density.